SkooveLearn PianoDownload on the App Store

 quarter note

-A quarter note crotchet consists of a closed note head (the black circle) with a stem extending up if the note is below the third line of the staff or extending down from the left side if the note is on or above the third line of the staff.
+We see that the note extends up if the note is below the third line of the staff.
+The stem will extend downwards from the left side if the note is on or above the third line of the staff.
 This distinction between the direction of the stem makes our music notation cleaner and easier to read.

-A little practice of quarter notes
+quarter notes

 What is a half note?